 Luggage Limits: Different luggage limits apply to the special charter flights between Stanley and Santiago.
 Please observe a limit of 20-kg / 44-lb for checked baggage and 5-kg / 11-lb for carry-on baggage.
 There is no facility to purchase excess luggage on this flight.
-Excess baggage can be stored in Santiago for the duration of your voyage for a small fee.
+Excess baggage can be stored for the duration of your voyage for a small fee.
 Please contact ExpeditionTrips for details.

 Limited to 30 guests.
-If you have experience sea kayaking and are interested in this activity during the expedition, please book this option prior to departure from home.
-You cannot book this activity once onboard.
-All intending kayakers must complete a questionnaire outlining their prior paddling experience and attend several compulsory onboard meetings prior to the first kayak excursion.
+Pre-booking required.
+Must have prior sea kayaking experience.
+All intending kayakers must complete a questionnaire outlining their paddling experience and also attend several compulsory onboard meetings prior to the first kayak excursion.
 Provided equipment includes full Gore-Tex drysuits, kayak specific PFDs, neoprene booties, a waterproof deck bag, pogies, and a single or double kayak.
 Please contact ExpeditionTrips for details.